Zhaopudark/PSComputerManagementZp/Tests/Components/README.md

 - **Description**

     Assert the robocopy command is available.
-    And assert if the current platform is Windows and the current process is in AdminPermission.
+    Assert if the current platform is Windows.
+    Assert if the current process is in AdminPermission
 - **Inputs**

     None.